 Since 2006, Olga has played a leadership role providing extensive professional architectural and project management services at renowned Canadian firms Shim-Sutcliffe Architects and MJMA where she was a Principal and developed specialized expertise in the technical aspects of recreation and community projects.

 Olga rejoined KPMB in the Fall of 2020.
-She is a licensed professional architect (OAA, MRAIC) and certified as a Building Science Specialist (BSS).
+She is a licensed professional architect (OAA, FRAIC) and certified as a Building Science Specialist (BSS).
 Her skills in project management combined with her extensive knowledge of materials and systems for constructability and durability have been integral to the realization of holistic sustainable architecture with a strong social impact, such as the Branksome Hall Athletics and Wellness Centre.
 Olga’s extensive strengths in the technical aspects of design are significant and critical to realizing architectural visions in built form.
 Her experience is enriched by her history of local and international participation in non-profit organizations to provide affordable homes and shelters.
-She has worked with Habitat for Humanity in Central America, Kenya, and Kyrgyzstan.
+She has worked with Habitat for Humanity in Canada, Central America, Kenya, and Kyrgyzstan.